Euctemon/Delaunay-algorithm/README.md

 # Delaunay
-This is a project which implements the Delaunay algorithm for creating a 2D mesh.
+This is a project which implements an algorithm for Delaunay triangulation.